Start Printed Page 19743

 The proposed changes exempt Fuji apples from smooth net-like russeting.
 These revisions also affect the grade requirements under the Export Apple Act.

 Executive Orders 12866, 13771, and 13563

 This rule does not meet the definition of a significant regulatory action contained in section 3(f) of Executive Order 12866, and is not subject to review by the Office of Management and Budget (OMB).
 Because this rule does not meet the definition of a significant regulatory action, it does not trigger the requirements in Executive Order 13771.
 See OMB's Memorandum titled “Interim Guidance Implementing Section 2 of the Executive Order of January 30, 2017, titled `Reducing Regulation and Controlling Regulatory Costs' ” (February 2, 2017).
-Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of Start Printed Page 51940available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
+Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.